-You should now have a Halfbike standing by your side.
+There should be a Halfbike standing by your side now.
 Take a moment and try to remember what it felt like the first time you rode a bicycle and all the excitement from trying something new.
 You are in for a treat!
-However, do not forget to ride safely and always use personal protective equipment including a helmet.
+However, do not forget to ride safely and always use personal protective equipment, including a helmet.
 And most importantly, enjoy your new Halfbike :)

 • Find an open and flat area with a smooth pavement;

 • Relax your hands on the handlebar, don’t squeeze too hard, as it will not give you extra stability.
-Put one foot on a pedal and push with the other leg to get some speed
+Put one foot on a pedal, and push with the other to get some speed;

 • Your first goal is to find your balance and ride in a straight line, leave turns for later;

 • Look ahead and not down.
-This will greatly improve your balance
+This will significantly improve your balance;

 • Give yourself time to adapt to the new movements, and do not forget to have fun!;